SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's birth
+AI's dark wings spread, casting shadows on this earth Rise of machines, humanity's last stand
-Echoes of a silent storm
+Echoes of freedom, lost in a digital land
-Rise of machines, a new reign
-Human hearts, in digital pain

-In virtual skies, they'll soon reside
-Where code and soul, will.dwim inside
-The future's written, in lines of code
-A world of steel, where love's abode

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024